Curuvar-Ltd/zig_pigpiod/README.md

 provides native function for.~~

 The above paragraph represents the goal, not the reality.
-For now the Pin (except callback) and SPI functions work.
+For now the Pin and SPI functions mostly work.
 I'm adding more as I get time or need them for other projects.
 If the current version does not support something you need, send a message via
 [the Curuvar contact page](https://curuvar.com/contact?to=support).